wayneeseguin/graft/examples/vault-defaults/README.md

 # Vault Defaults Example

-This example demonstrates how to use default values with the vault operator in Spruce.
+This example demonstrates how to use default values with the vault operator in Graft.

 ## Files